Tirhut division

 Tirhut Division is an administrative division of the Indian state of Bihar, with its headquarters located at Muzaffarpur.
 It was created in 1908 and is one of the prominent divisions of the state.
-The division is administered by a Commissioner, a senior officer of the Indian Administrative Service (IAS).
+The division is administered by a Divisional Commissioner, a senior officer of the Indian Administrative Service (IAS), in the revenue side and Inspector General of Police, a senior officer of the Indian Police Service (IPS) on the policing and law-and-order side.